MyCryptoHQ/support.mycrypto.com/src/content/getting-started/checking-balance-of-my-account.md

 ---%

 You only need your **public wallet address** (the one starting with `0x`) in order to see your balance.
-It is not recommended that you access your wallet by entering your private key anywhere if you just want to check the balance or see incoming or outgoing transactions.
+It is not recommended that you access your wallet by entering your private key/Menmonic Phrase/Keystore file anywhere if you just want to check the balance or see incoming or outgoing transactions.
 The fewer times that you need to open your wallet, the better.

 ### Ethereum